minhoteam-msl/minho_team_ros/README.md

 ##MinhoTeam ROS Package

 This repository holds the source code for the ROS package of RoboCup MSL's MinhoTeam.
-The repository will include all the developed nodes, messages and configuration tools used using ROS, developed in C++.
+The repository will include all the developed nodes, messages  using ROS, developed in C++.

 The package will in future include: